Clara Shih: Career

 After graduating from Oxford, Shih stayed in England and worked in corporate strategy at Google.
 Shih joined Salesforce.com in 2006 as a founding product marketer on the AppExchange.
 As a side project, she built a business application on Facebook, known as "Faceforce".
 The application turned out to be successful, and Shih recruited her old classmate, Steve Garrity, from Microsoft to develop Hearsay Social.

 Shih has served as the chief executive officer and co-founder of Hearsay Social since 2009.
 In December 2011, she was also elected to the Starbucks board of directors, replacing Facebook chief operating officer Sheryl Sandberg.
+In 2020, she transitioned to the role of executive chairperson of Hearsay.

-Shih has received several awards for her achievements, including recognition as a Young Global Leader by the World Economic Forum, the Fortune 40 Under 40 (2012), and the Ad Age 40 Under 40 (2012).
+Shih has received several awards for her achievements, including recognition as one of the most impactful Asian by Gold House (2024), a Young Global Leader by the World Economic Forum, the Fortune 40 Under 40 (2012), and the Ad Age 40 Under 40 (2012).

 In February 2021, after an 11-year hiatus, Shih rejoined Salesforce.com, the software-as-a-service customer relationship management company, as the company's CEO of Service Cloud CRM software business.
-In this role, Shih replaces Bill Patterson, who moved on to be the general manager of Salesforce's overall CRM software business.
+In this role, Shih replaced Bill Patterson, who moved on to be the general manager of Salesforce's overall CRM software business.
+Shih was then appointed as CEO of Salesforce AI in May 2023.
+She left Salesforce in November 2024 and joined Meta Platforms to lead its newly formed Business AI group.
+Shih joined the board of HubSpot in November 2025.

 Personal life

-Shih is married to health-tech entrepreneur Daniel Chao, and they live in San Francisco, California.
+Shih is married to health technology entrepreneur Daniel Chao.
+They live in San Francisco, California.